-Earlier I took a walk by myself, something unheard of in years past because my very active mother, always anxious to get out and walk, would prod me to traipse along the river and view the memorial plaques nailed to trees and benches for grandparents and families long since past.
+Earlier I took a walk by myself, something unheard of in years past because my very active mother, always anxious to get out and walk, would prod me to traipse along the river and view the memorial plaques nailed to trees and benches for dedicated to deceased family members.
 But this year she cannot walk without her hip bothering her.
 “Arthritis,” the doctor said, but as long as she doesn't walk she'll be okay.

 But will I?

 Although I only lived here with them for a couple years in my youth after my father retired from the Army and Ft.
-Banning, Georgia, before I took off to bright lights, sunnier skies and dreams in California that I didn't even know existed, in many ways, this is still home.
-And the reality of how home has changed hits me hard.
+Benning, Georgia, before I took off to bright lights, sunnier skies and dreams in California that I didn't even know existed, this was home.
+The reality of how home, or more specifically, people who made it a home, has changed hits me hard.

-I walked for the first time ever, by myself.
-While not intending to, I went by some of my youthful haunts.
+During this solitary walk I strolled past some of my youthful haunts.
 I even walked into an old bar I once frequented, in those days called the Hang Out, now known as the Lounge Around.
-Not having entered it's doors for almost thirty-five years, as I stood just inside the door, it was intoxicating to remember the alcohol-induced haze of my life back then at eighteen.
-Transported in an instant back into being that naive insecure girl who really just wanted comfort for a while, I envisioned myself at the bar again and felt the draw of that bad boy who would come to haunt me for the rest of my life, the one who introduced me to stronger feelings of love, fear, and cocaine.
+Not having entered it's doors for almost thirty-five years, it was intoxicating to remember eighteen-year old me in an alcohol-induced haze.
+Transported in an instant back to being that naive insecure girl who really just wanted comfort, I saw myself standing at the bar and felt the draw of the bad boy who would come to haunt me for the rest of my life, the one who introduced me to stronger feelings of love, fear, and cocaine.

 My motto is, “compare yourself only to yourself,” and the reality is that when I compare my body of thirty-five years ago to the one I have today, much has changed.
 My physique, stamina and the way my body functions, has deteriorated.
-Yet, when I compare my brain today to that young girl’s brain that I used to have, I certainly don't envy my feelings of being less than everyone else and the low self-confidence that kept me from being able to clearly set boundaries and speak my truth.
+Yet, when I compare my brain today to that young girl’s brain, I certainly don't envy my feelings of being less than everyone else nor am I jealous of the low self-confidence that prohibited me from setting boundaries and speaking my truth.

 I'm REALLY glad time has pushed forward and I've changed.